mohan-chinnappan-n/lx-console/README.md

 ##### How to get access these APIs:

-Component using both the libs
+Component using both the libs:

 ```xml
 <aura:component implements="flexipage:availableForAllPageTypes" access="global">